chg-training/chg-training-resources/docs/population_genetics/plotting_haplotypes/README.md

 :::tip Note

 These are the frequencies at **variable sites** only.
 If we computed at every site, there would be an even bigger spike at zero - counting all the sites that are not variable between people in our data.
 (How many of these are there in this region?)

 :::

 This picture is for *alternate* alleles (versus reference alleles).
 A better plot would show the frequencies of **derived** alleles (i.e. those that have arisen trhough mutation compared to the common ancestor).
 To do that, we would need a call of the ancestral allele - which we haven't loaded right now.
-So instead let's plot hte **folded site frequency spectrum**:
+So instead let's plot hte **folded site frequency spectrum**, where we ignore the difference:

 ```r
 hist(